 1-–Self-Awareness–I regularly check my own emotions at work.
 How am I feeling right now?
 How’s my heart rate?
 Am I calm?
 Do I feel edgy?
 I make it a challenge and see how calm I can be.
 When a student misbehaves, that’s when I really force myself to remain calm.
 A lot of the time, my seeming lack of interest has the effect of de-escalating the situation.

 2—Deep Breaths and Perspective–When I feel myself feeling anything other than calm, I take some deep breaths and engage in self-talk.
-I like to use perspective, so I might say something like, “Is it worth getting upset about?” or “In the grand scheme of things, does this really matter?” or “Just three more hours and I’ll be home with a beer in my hand.”
+I like to use perspective, so I might say something like, “Is this really worth getting upset about?” or “In the grand scheme of things, does this matter all that much?” or “Just three more hours and I’ll be home with a beer in my hand.”

-3—Classroom Management Plan–the best thing I can do for my own emotions is have a classroom management plan that I consistently follow.
+3—Classroom Management Plan–The best thing I can do for my own emotions is have a classroom management plan that I consistently follow.
 When students misbehave, my plan tells me what to do.
 I don’t need to make decisions, and there’s no reason to be emotional.
-I just institute the predetermined consequence and move on.
+I just deliver the predetermined consequence and move on.

 I also remind myself that while Bob Knight had 902 career wins, John Wooden, a much calmer person, won 10 championships.
 He also lived to the ripe old age of 99.

 What tricks do you have for staying calm in the classroom?
 Share in the comments so we can steal your ideas!